stdrouuu/memein-next/README.md

-# MemeIn - Meme Editor built with Next.js - Typescript, Shadcn, Tailwind, React Konva, & GSAP
+# Memein - Meme Editor built with Next.js w/ Typescript, Shadcn, Tailwind, React Konva, & GSAP

 ## Deployment
 This project is deployed on **Vercel**, the platform created by the makers of Next.js, for seamless and fast deployment of modern web applications.